Bueng Kan province: Symbols

 The provincial seal of Bueng Kan, Thailand's 76th and newest province, has a depiction of Phu Thok, a mountain in Si Wilai District, an Isan language name which means 'lonely mountain'.

 The provincial flower and tree is Bauhinia sirindhorniae K. and S.S.
 Larsen.
+An endemic species Neodontobutis aurarmus is the provincial aquatic life.

 Climate

 Bueng Kan's climate consists of a wet season and a dry season (between December and January).
 The temperature decreases during November and is at its lowest in December and January.
 The temperature quickly increases in March, and peaks in April.

 Administrative divisions

 Provincial government

 The province is divided into eight districts (amphoe).
 The districts are further divided into 53 subdistricts (tambon) and 615 villages (muban).